SS-Fachfuhrer :

 The Fachführer wears a Dienstanzug Model 1936 für Offizier.
 With the change of title from Sonderführer to Fachführer in 1942 came the change of Schulterklappen with rote u. silber Nebenfarben.

 The impact of this officer’s work is reflected in the Kriegsverdienst Kreuz I. u.
 II.
-Klasse, given in recognition of meritorious acts that lead to successful acts at the front.
+Klasse, was given for recognition of meritorious acts that lead to successful acts at the front.
 In this case probably successful in recruiting materials that were brought forward by several volunteers.
 He has also earned the SA-Wehrabzeichen, proving his frontline fitness.